-Never heard of headspace?
-Essentially, headspace is a mindfulness app that's all about making the uber-Zen practice of meditation free, simple and readily accessible for, well, anyone anywhere.
+This headspace is a mindfulness app that's all about making the uber-Zen practice of meditation free, simple and readily accessible for, well, anyone anywhere.

-FACT: One in five Aussies have experienced a mental health illness at some point in their lives. storyofthemind celebrates these Australians by collecting and sharing stories of strength and empowerment from those living with a mental illness on social media.
+Story of the Mind celebrates these Australians by collecting and sharing stories of strength and empowerment from those living with a mental illness on social media.

-While this Instagram account does NOT provide solicited professional advice for those suffering a mental health condition, it does bring people together to ensure that no-one ever feels alone in their mental-health journey.
+While this Instagram account does NOT provide solicited professional advice for those suffering a mental health condition, it does bring people together to ensure that no-one ever feels alone in their mental health journey.

-The Black Dog Institute (@blackdoginst)
+Follow The Black Dog Institute (@blackdoginst)

 Since 2002, The Black Dog Institute overview has been campaigning, fundraising and advocating for a mentally healthier Australia – and the proof is in their Instagram page.

-Featuring affirmations that feel as though they were written personally for you, along with tips for easing the effects of everyday stressors, this is an account you'll be tagging every man, woman and (black)dog in…
+Featuring affirmations that feel as though they were written personally for you, along with tips for easing the effects of everyday stressors, this is an account you'll be tagging every man, woman and (black)dog in.

-R U OK Day (@ruokday)
+Follow R U OK Day (@ruokday)

-That's why connecting with people who know what you're going through is so important – which is exactly what R U OK Day's Instagram pledges, and succeeds, to do.
+That's why connecting with people who know what you're going through is so important – which is exactly what R U OK Day's Instagram pledges to do.
+And it succeeds.

 From sharing people's emotional stories to giving you the prompts to ask someone else if they're alright… as well as teaching you what to ask yourself.